Anura Docs

 Optional Type Description Note

-exid string A unique single use external ID, declared by you, that is used to query a specific result from Anura's servers.
+exid string A unique, one-time, single-use external ID, declared by you, that is used to query for a specific result from Anura.
+EXID values may not be re-used until the initital result has been queried from Anura's servers.
+A response status code of 540 will be returned when an EXID is unavailable for re-use.

 additional string An array of Additional Data declared as a JSON encoded string.
 Read more about using Additional Data.

-variable string The variable name of the JavaScript object that response data will be assigned to.
-This variable contains the response ID, in addition to other data, that will allow you to make real-time decisions.
+variable string The variable name of the JavaScript object that response object functions will be assigned to.
+This window variable contains the response ID, in addition to other important data, that will allow you to make real-time decisions.
+Anura is declared by default.

-callback string The name of the JavaScript function to be executed once the response is received.
-Response data will be passed to the callback function as the first argument.
+callback string The name of a declared JavaScript function to be executed once the response is received.
+Response object functions are passed to the callback as the first argument.

-cachebuster * integer A random multi-digit integer added to the end of the query string to prevent caching of Anura's Script. * The cachebuster value should only be used for "one line" script implimentations.
+cachebuster * integer A random multi-digit integer added to the end of the query string to prevent caching of Anura's Script. * The "cachebuster" value should only be added when using "one line" script implementations.

 Source, campaign, exid, variable, and callback parameters are limited to a maximum of 128 characters.